 Robert de Stretton (died 1385), an English divine, born at Stretton Magna, Leicestershire was Bishop of Coventry and Lichfield and son of Robert Eyryk or de Stretton.
 "He and his elder brother, Sir William Eyryk, knight (ancestor of the Heyricks of Leicestershire), derived their surnames from Stretton Magna. "

 Early History of the Stratten family

-Another 291 words (21 lines of text) covering the years 1285, 1320 and 1364 are included under the topic Early Stratten History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Stratten research.
+Another 175 words (12 lines of text) covering the years 1285, 1320 and 1364 are included under the topic Early Stratten History in all our PDF Extended History products and printed products wherever possible.